alexandreprl/amak/README.md

 ### Create resources ###

 Create the resource Fork.
-A fork can be took or released by a philosopher.
+A fork can be taken or released by a philosopher.

 ```